 Read the real estate ads, and you’ll notice that the number of bedrooms and bathrooms in a house always gets announced front and center—while square footage gets little attention.
 Yet a tiny house might have more bedrooms and bathrooms stuffed into it than a luxury abode.

-The reason, as you might guess, is that one of the first considerations on homebuyers’ minds is how many children and others can share the home, and possibly how many rooms they can use as private offices or work spaces.
-Most buyers would like a home with at least three bedrooms.
-So, an additional bedroom and bathroom can instantly bump a home’s value up by tens of thousands of dollars.
+The reason, as you might guess, is that the homebuyer’s first considerations include how many kids and others can share the home, and how many rooms they can use as private offices or work spaces.
+Most would like a home with at least three bedrooms.
+So, an additional bedroom and bathroom can instantly bump up a home’s values.

 That’s not to say that square footage is irrelevant.
-When it comes time for a home to be professionally appraised, the appraiser will certainly take it into account.
+When it comes time for a home to be professionally appraised, the appraiser will certainly take it into account, and should take measurements to confirm what’s on record.
 Part of the reason an additional room raises the value is that the house itself is probably larger.
 If it’s not, perhaps having sacrificed space in the kitchen or living room to a bedroom, the appraised value may go down again.
 In fact, lawsuits have been brought by buyers angry about discovering that the home’s square footage was not as much as originally advertised.

 What’s your house’s “Walk Score?”
 The closer your house is to restaurants, shops, schools, and other amenities, the higher it will rate on this scale, found at www.walkscore.com.
 If you rank high, be sure to advertise it!
 The website (and app) also let you calculate the time it takes to get around by walking, biking, or using mass transit.